Marlon Riggs

-Marlon Troy Riggs (February 3, 1957 – April 5, 1994) was a black gay filmmaker, educator, poet, and activist.
-He produced, wrote, and directed several documentary films, including Ethnic Notions, Tongues Untied, Color Adjustment, and Black Is...Black Ain't.
+Marlon Troy Riggs (February 3, 1957 – April 5, 1994) was a Black gay filmmaker, educator, poet, and activist.
+He produced, wrote, and directed several documentary films, including Ethnic Notions, Tongues Untied, Color Adjustment, and Black Is...
+Black Ain't.
 His films examine past and present representations of race and sexuality in the United States.
-The Marlon Riggs Collection is housed at Stanford University Libraries.
+The Marlon Riggs Collection is open to the public at Stanford University Libraries.

 Early life

 Riggs was born in Fort Worth, Texas, on February 3, 1957.
 He was a child of civilian employees of the military and spent a great deal of his childhood traveling.
 He lived in Texas and Georgia before moving to West Germany at the age of 11 with his family.
 He was the son of Jean (mother) and Alvin Riggs (father) and also had a sibling named Sascha.

 Later in his life, Riggs recalled the ostracism and name-calling that he experienced at Hephzibah Junior High School in Hephzibah, Georgia.
-He stated that black and white students alike called him a "punk", a "faggot," and "Uncle Tom."
-He felt isolated from everyone at the school: "I was caught between these two worlds where the whites hated me and the blacks disparaged me.
+He stated that Black and white students alike called him a "punk", a "faggot," and "Uncle Tom."
+He felt isolated from everyone at the school: "I was caught between these two worlds where the whites hated me and the Blacks disparaged me.
 It was so painful."